literakl/mezinamiridici/infrastructure/doc/user.md

 * rank: user experience rank; required
 * date: date of the last promotion; required
+* sharingWeeksList: array of booleans where a user shared a link; optional

 ## Count section
 poll_votes: count of polls a user voted in; int; required